qedus/osmpbf/README.md

 ## Performance

 My old 2.53 GHz Intel Core 2 Duo MacBook Pro with a SATA hard drive can run the above program over the whole planet as of late 2013 in just over 1 hour.
-The code is probably more disk IO bound than CPU bound though.
+The code is probably more disk IO bound than CPU bound.

 ## To Do